zhcmeng/smolagents/docs/source/agents.md

 ### The system prompt

 An agent, or rather the LLM that drives the agent, generates an output based on the system prompt.
 The system prompt can be customized and tailored to the intended task.
-For example, check the system prompt for the [`ReactCodeAgent`] (below version is slightly simplified).
+For example, check the system prompt for the [`CodeAgent`] (below version is slightly simplified).

 ```text
 You will be given a task to solve as best you can.